Have fewer kids ad don’t blame the Sallies

 You are a thoroughly dishonest woman

-Also Stuff has closed comments on the article after just a couple of hours, presumably because they were 99 to 1 against.
+Also Stuff has closed comments on the article after just a couple of hours, presumably because they were running 99 to 1 against.

 This is why trust in media keeps falling.
 They just present a sob story to their readers with no independent research or fact checking.